 Just using one or two warning signs may be misleading.
-To give an accurate picture of veld condition and likely future problems, you must look for a number of different signs.
+To give an accurate picture of veld health and likely future problems, you must look for a number of different signs.
 For example, it is not possible to accurately work out veld condition from the plants alone.
 You need to look for signs in the soil, insects and wild animals, as well as the livestock and people who depend on the veld.
-We therefore recommend that you look for at least three warning signs from each of the following categories:
+It is therefore recommended that you look for at least three warning signs from each of the following categories: